LRDG Truck Photos (recent meets, shows, displays)

 IMG_4718.jpg (70291 bytes)IMG_4935.jpg (93566 bytes)IMG_4944.jpg (92186 bytes)IMG_4607.jpg (76302 bytes)IMG_4611.jpg (91025 bytes)IMG_4699.jpg (61033 bytes)IMG_4711.jpg (77770 bytes)IMG_4722.jpg (85712 bytes)IMG_4729.jpg (75304 bytes)IMG_4737.jpg (100349 bytes)IMG_4740.jpg (70826 bytes)IMG_4744.jpg (86524 bytes)IMG_4745.jpg (72047 bytes)IMG_4767.jpg (81149 bytes)IMG_4782.jpg (64593 bytes)IMG_4783.jpg (68805 bytes)IMG_4934.jpg (90419 bytes)IMG_4930.jpg (85648 bytes)IMG_4922.jpg (82865 bytes)IMG_4845.jpg (80308 bytes)IMG_4810.jpg (81002 bytes)

-May 14/15 2011
+< face="Stencil">May 14/15 2011

-On Friday 5/14/11 I left my house at 7:00am to pick up my reserved U-Haul trailer to tow the jeep to the Planes of Fame event.
+<>On Friday 5/14/11 I left my house at 7:00am to pick up my reserved U-Haul trailer to tow the jeep to the Planes of Fame event.
 When I got their, there was a mix up so 3 U-Haul locations later I finally got my trailer and raced back to my place around 9:30 to find George S. and Jerry F. patiently waiting for me.
 We loaded up the truck and jeep and off we went.

-This event is only a short 25 minutes from my house so even though I was running behind schedule it would not really affect us much.
+<>This event is only a short 25 minutes from my house so even though I was running behind schedule it would not really affect us much.
 We got to the Airport/ Museum to find Bill I. was already their and had staked out our spot.

-We would need more room them ever before as our display has really grown.
+<>We would need more room them ever before as our display has really grown.
 Bill has really out done himself this time as he has put together picture/story boards on easels that we set around a recruitment and information table.
 We had not really done this before and it worked out really well.
 I am not sure if we will pick up any new members but many people took our info.

-We also set up our historically correct encampment which had a few more additions as well.
+<>We also set up our historically correct encampment which had a few more additions as well.
 Bill has purchased another beautiful period tent.
 It is Canadian Peaked type and was made in 1939.
 It is a perfect addition to the other tent and really helps to fill out our space.

-This was the first time S1 Patrol has participated in this or any air show and it is my first as well.
+<>This was the first time S1 Patrol has participated in this or any air show and it is my first as well.
 I was amazed while walking though the facility as just about every where I looked there was some vintage aircraft being restored.
 It was really amazing.
 We got to see many vintage aircraft and all day Friday while we were setting up the pilots practiced the maneuvers they would employee during the show.
 It was a real treat.
 It took Bill, Jerry, George and I most of the afternoon to set everything up but when done we had time to sit and enjoy the rest of the day.

-The show started at 8:00am Saturday morning and before long the crowds started rolling in.
+<>The show started at 8:00am Saturday morning and before long the crowds started rolling in.
 There was a reported 18,000 + on Saturday and many of them came down to see us.
 That morning we were joined by Trooper Paul D. and Trooper Bruce W. who came for the day and greatly added to our impression.
 We had good crowds around the camp and at one point I found myself speaking to a crowd of around 50 people that had gathered around the jeep I gave them a loud demo of the Breda gas gun as well as L.R.D.G. and S.A.S. history.
 Many questions were asked and History was the subject of the day.
 We were all busy as we had a steady flow of patrons asking questions.
 I have to say that on Saturday at 1:30 I had to leave in the name of Domestic Harmony and Tranquility so as I understand the rest of the day went off without a hitch and the air show was amazing.
 There were many different planes that flew as well as static displays.
 For me some of the highlights would be to get up close and personal to the B-17 my favorite plane.
 Also they flew the B-25 all 3 days and that was amazing.
 There were many WW2 fighter planes including a Japanese Zero many Corsairs, the Flying Wing and so many others.

-I came back Sunday morning to find everyone up and about but also it had started to rain.
+<>I came back Sunday morning to find everyone up and about but also it had started to rain.
 Everything was getting soaked and we were on orders to stand down.
 Finally at about 9:30 am we got the word to tear down as the show may or may not go on and the field we were in would soon turn to mud.
 So in the rain Bill, Jerry and I began the tear down of the event, unfortunately we would be rained out on Sunday and it looked like the show would end early, or would it?
 Just as we were nearly finished with tear down the sun broke and the planes started flying and people started arriving.
 All the reenactment groups had already torn down so the day for us was done but this opened up another opportunity.
-As we are normally busy we don’t usually get to fully enjoy the shows we attend but that is exactly what the 3 of us did.
+As we are normally busy we don't usually get to fully enjoy the shows we attend but that is exactly what the 3 of us did.
 We went down to the volunteer center, ate our delicious free lunch, bought a beer and walked the whole show; it was a lot of fun.

-This event will be a yearly event for S1 Patrol as it is so interesting and so much fun.
+<>This event will be a yearly event for S1 Patrol as it is so interesting and so much fun.
 Our display garnered many compliments from the other groups and one really large compliment.
 On Saturday a gentleman who had listened to my ramblings for 15 minutes or so asked me if I new a so and so.
-The name did not stick then he said that this gentleman was a friend of his an the author of the book “Killing Rommel” he told me that he had been to each encampment but no one was teaching history like we were and he shook my hand, for me that was one of my big highlights of the weekend as he paid us all great compliments.
+The name did not stick then he said that this gentleman was a friend of his an the author of the book 'Killing Rommel' he told me that he had been to each encampment but no one was teaching history like we were and he shook my hand, for me that was one of my big highlights of the weekend as he paid us all great compliments.

-I want to thank Bill I, George S, Jerry F, Paul D. and Bruce W for your help and participation.
+<>I want to thank Bill I, George S, Jerry F, Paul D. and Bruce W for your help and participation.

-Our next event will be FT MacArthur in San Pedro California July 9 and 10.
+<>Our next event will be FT MacArthur in San Pedro California July 9 and 10.
 More details to come soon also, I am not ready to make any big final announcement yet but big things are being worked out for the LRDGPS which will probably take place in Early Fall here in the SO CAL area.
-As the details are not final I don’t want to give away too much but try and keep these dates in mind Sep 23/24 and the following weekend Oct 1, 2.
+As the details are not final I don't want to give away too much but try and keep these dates in mind Sep 23/24 and the following weekend Oct 1, 2.
 As more definite info comes my way I will email everyone.

 Air show set up.jpg (14207 bytes)Air show camp with Zundap.jpg (77774 bytes)Air show map & pictures.jpg (83452 bytes)